dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 ## IRIs for Data

-Knora generates IRIs for data that it creates in the triplestore.
+DSP-API generates IRIs for data that it creates in the triplestore.
 Each generated data IRI contains one or more [UUID](https://tools.ietf.org/html/rfc4122) identifiers to make it unique.
 To keep data IRIs relatively short, each UUID is [base64url-encoded](https://tools.ietf.org/html/rfc4648#section-5), without padding;
 thus each UUID is a 22-character string.

 Data IRIs are not currently intended to be dereferenced as URLs.
-Instead, each Knora resource has a separate [permalink](permalinks.md).
+Instead, each DSP-API resource has a separate [permalink](permalinks.md).

-A Knora value does not have a stable IRI throughout its version history.
+A DSP-API value does not have a stable IRI throughout its version history.
 Each time a new version of a value is made, the new version gets a new IRI.
-Therefore, it would not make sense to publish Knora value IRIs.
-When designing ontologies for Knora projects, keep in mind that if you want something be directly citable, it needs to be a resource, not a value.
+Therefore, it would not make sense to publish DSP-API value IRIs.
+When designing ontologies for DSP-API projects, keep in mind that if you want something be directly citable, it needs to be a resource, not a value.

 The formats of generated data IRIs for different types of objects are as